Welcome to the Light-2D Matter-Interaction group

 We use the obtained knowledge to push nanophotonics into the atomic scale, and to build atomic-scale electronic and opto-electronic devices, such as photodetectors, sources, modulators, etc.

-Master and PhD positions are open for enthusiastic students with background in Electrical Engineering, Physics or Chemistry.
+MSc and PhD positions are open for enthusiastic students in Electrical-Engineering/Physics/Material science/Chemistry programs.
 Postdoctoral researcher positions are open for skilled applicants with experimental background in optics and/or 2D materials.

 For more information please contact: email@example.com